-The Sigatoka Sand Dunes on Viti Levu that are the largest in the South Pacific.
-They are special both as historical and archeological sites but according to Ian Muller, are also home to some great sand bottom waves.
+The Sigatoka Sand Dunes on Viti Levu are the largest in the South Pacific.
+They are special both as historical and archeological sites but according to long time Fiji surf expert, Ian Muller, are also home to some great sand bottom waves.
 The shape of the Surf breaks are dependent on the silt brought down by rainfall from the Sigatoka River to form sand bars.
 Muller says sand bottom waves can be more fickle here because large swells and currents can shift the sand bars so that the wave changes regularly.
 Many surfers prefer reefs which never change their shape but Sigatoka Sand Dunes are one of the most consistent surf areas in Fiji.
 Best times to surf are at low tide so this gives a great alternative to surf the low tides on the coast when the reefs are dry.
 Unfortunately the regular trade winds often blow this area out but on the northerly winds can make it an extremely fun wave.
 To find the turnoff for the east bank of the river mouth drive 5 minutes east of Sigatoka town.
 Look for a small shop on the side of the road with a Benson and Hedges sign.
 Turn down this gravel road and follow it for a kilometer straight to the river mouth.
 The only downside—sharks seem to like river mouths.

 Natadola beach (which unfortunately is rapidly going being developed) is perhaps the most beautiful beach in Fiji and has always been a favorite hangout for locals.
 There are several waves that break here, outside for the experienced and inside the bay for the novice.
 Outside can be surfed at low or high tide and is a heavy left that can have a heavy backdoor section onto shallow inside reef with the offshore trade winds offering spectacular tube sections.
 Inside, is only a high tide left or right wave that is playful and fun when there is a large South to West swell running.